 The Americans’ other source, Sniper, continued to send letters until December 1960, when he came to West Berlin and defected.
 He had hidden documents for ‘the lone CIA man in Warsaw’ to find before anyone noticed he was gone, which would not be immediate as he had defected ‘at the start of the long Christmas holiday’ (p.98).
 Goleniewski, together with his documents, proved that the UK’s MI6 man in Berlin, George Blake,* was really working for the KGB, as was Heinz Felfe (1918-2008) of West Germany’s BND, ironically ‘the chief of counterintelligence operations against the Soviet Union’ (p.103).
 Also the network of Russian agents in London of Gordon Lonsdale (1922-1970) were rounded up.

-*Born 1922; never went to Cambridge; convicted for spying in ’61; escaped from Wormwood Scrubs in ’66; and still lives in Moscow.
+*Born 1922; not part of the Cambridge spy ring; convicted for spying in ’61; escaped from Wormwood Scrubs in ’66; and still lives in Moscow.

 Goleniewski had proven his bona fides, yet James Jesus Angleton didn’t trust him.
 ‘Angleton maintained that Goleniewski was a Soviet provocation, a KGB trick designed to lead the CIA into some devilish trap’, a trap ‘worth the loss of three such well-placed spies’ (p.104), although Angleton had no evidence to back up this belief.
 A counterintelligence officer thought there was ‘feedback’ in Sniper’s letters, that later letters corrected information given in earlier letters, as if Sniper had come under Soviet control at some point.
 But even if Goleniewski was a Soviet plant designed to protect something more important than the covers that had been blown, he was the ‘first and primary source on a mole’ as one CIA officer put it (p.105), so that wasn’t something that he didn’t want the CIA to know about.
 Later, the CIA seem to have thought Goleniewski developed psychological problems, drinking and listening to loud music and claiming to be ‘the last of the Romanovs’ (p.108), but perhaps his American handlers just didn’t know how to have a good time.